 What started out as a church with little more than a dozen members has quickly grown to 80 members after opening its doors to the large Hispanic immigrant community nearby.
 Today, the church is home to a Hispanic congregation called Erez Baptist Church, which boasts a vibrant youth music group and sponsors missionary work in Brazil.

 "Everything we do is about making disciples," Rodriguez told NPR.
-He founded the Erez Baptist congregation in December 2016,

 This comes at a time when Americans are increasingly turning away from religion.
 In fact, illegal immigrants are starting to make disciples of Americans.